AliAzaz/AliAzaz/README.md

 **✍ My OpenSource Contributions**

-I try my best to work for community, to help my community in every aspect of technical issues.
-I'm active opensource contributor through StackOverFlow and Github.
-Listing few contributions in most renowned Github Projects:
+I work for the community, to help my community in every aspect of technical issues.
+I'm an active open-source contributor through StackOverflow and Github.
+Listing a few contributions to the most renowned GitHub Projects:

 - [MUDF-android-viewer](https://github.com/ArtifexSoftware/mupdf-android-viewer)
 - [CatLoadingView](https://github.com/AliAzaz/CatLoadingView)